Thanseeeh/Thanseeeh/README.md

 ![Python developer | django + react](https://github.com/Thanseeeh/Thanseeeh/blob/main/full%20skills%20banner.png)

-## Hi there 👋, I'm Thanseeeh
 ### Python developer | django + react

 ### About:
-I am Thanseeh Yaseen, a passionate 20-year-old Python developer with a solid background in web design.
+I am Thanseeh Yaseen, a passionate Python developer with a solid background in web design.
 My main focus is on using Django and React to create robust web applications that deliver smooth user experiences.
 Additionally, I have expertise in JavaScript, SQL, MongoDB, HTML, CSS, Bootstrap, TailwindCSS, DjangoORM, DataStructure and Algorithms, AWS deployment... which allows me to work on a wide variety of projects.
 I am a meticulous developer who always aims to produce high-quality, maintainable, and scalable code.
 To stay up-to-date with the latest industry trends, I am continuously learning and exploring new technologies.

 If you're looking for a dedicated Python developer to bring your web development project to life, feel free to get in touch with me.